Characterization of the Polarization Beam Response of SPT-3G Using Point Sources: Observations and Data

 \subsection{Map Making and Data Processing}

 The time-ordered data (TOD) from individual detectors are processed into maps using the standard SPT-3G pipeline \citepalias{spt3gsoftware}.
 The TOD are first filtered by fitting and subtracting polynomial and common-mode templates, as well as a basis of low-frequency Fourier modes.
 This filtering uses a 15~arcminute radius exclusion mask centered on the target point source, where data interior to the mask are excluded from template determination but the resulting templates are subtracted from all TOD.
 This masked filtering approach preserves the source emission at unity transfer function while partially removing contamination on scales larger than the $15'$ mask radius ($\ell\lesssim720$), including primary CMB fluctuations and atmospheric noise.
+The $15'$ radius is a compromise: the mask must be large enough that the filtering does not significantly attenuate the beam response and sidelobes relevant to this analysis, but not so large that the baseline estimation loses too much uncontaminated data or excludes too many sources lying near the field edges.

 Following filtering, the TOD are binned into Stokes $T$, $Q$, and $U$ maps using inverse-variance weighting based on detector noise properties.
 We produce custom $0.5^\circ \times 0.5^\circ$ maps at $0.1'$ pixel resolution approximately centered on each source position.
+Although $0.1'$ pixels oversample the approximately arcminute-scale beam, this fine pixelization reduces the error associated with evaluating a continuous, nonlinear beam model at pixel centers rather than integrating the model over finite pixel areas.
+Coarser pixels would likely still be adequate, but $0.1'$ pixels render this approximation negligible without introducing significant coverage problems or unnecessary computational cost.